JPauloBR/mcp-chatgpt-starter/README.md

 The MCP servers in this demo highlight how each tool can light up widgets by combining structured payloads with `_meta.openai/outputTemplate` metadata returned from the MCP servers.

+## Features

+✨ **Rich UI Widgets** – Interactive components for AT&T products, services, and store locators
+🔐 **OAuth 2.0 Authentication** – Built-in OAuth provider for secure access control
+🚀 **Production Ready** – Cloudflare tunnel support with persistent domains
+📱 **Responsive Design** – Modern, mobile-friendly UI components
+🛠️ **Developer Friendly** – Easy setup with comprehensive documentation

 ## Repository structure

 - `src/` – Source for each widget example.
 - `assets/` – Generated HTML, JS, and CSS bundles after running the build step.
-- `att_server_python/` – Python MCP server that returns the AT&T Products widgets.
+- `att_server_python/` – Python MCP server that returns the AT&T Products widgets (with OAuth support).
 - `solar-system_server_python/` – Python MCP server for the 3D solar system widget.
+- `instructions/` – Comprehensive guides for setup, deployment, OAuth, and troubleshooting.
 - `build-all.mts` – Vite build orchestrator that produces hashed bundles for every widget entrypoint.

 ## Prerequisites